- Professor, Mathematical Sciences

 - MS, Mathematics (Analytic Number Theory), University of Genova (Italy)

-I came to the US in 2006, as a Visiting Assistant Professor at the University of Notre Dame.
+I arrived in the US in 2006, as a Visiting Assistant Professor at the University of Notre Dame.
 Before then, I was a Ph.D. student at Queen's University, Canada, a postdoc at the University of Genova, Italy, and the Gustafsson postdoc at the Royal Institute of Technology (KTH) in Stockholm, Sweden.
 I joined the Michigan Tech faculty in 2007, where I received early tenure and promotion to Associate Professor in 2011, and promotion to full Professor in 2016.
 I spent both calendar years 2011 and 2013 at MIT as a Visiting Associate Professor, and then Fall 2017 as a Visiting Professor, invited by Richard Stanley.
-This is an interview that Richard Stanley and I gave to the Michigan Tech University Marketing and Communications Department in Fall 2016.
+This is an interview that Richard and I gave to the Michigan Tech News Office in 2016.

 My research interests are in the broader areas of Combinatorics, Commutative Algebra, and Partition Theory.
 Nearly all of my preprints are available on the arXiv.
-My research is currently supported by a five-year Simons Foundation Grant (2013-2018).
+My work is currently supported by another five-year (2019-2024) Simons Foundation grant.

-Speaking of gifted people, this is the Putnam result of my exceptional former research student Jizhou, obtained in 2009 at Michigan Tech, and this is the medal that my equally exceptional MIT research student Colin received as a 2010 Putnam Fellow.
+Speaking of gifted people, this is the Putnam result of my exceptional Michigan Tech research student Jizhou, obtained in 2009, and this is the medal that my equally exceptional MIT research student Colin received as a 2010 Putnam Fellow.

-I started my private watch collection in 2005, and after a number of Rolexes, Panerais, etc., I am now almost exclusively into Patek Philippe.
-Here are the top two pieces of my collection (so far): Reference 5131P, Photo #1, Photo #2, and Photo #3 (the new Worldtimer in platinum with enamel dial, an application piece introduced in 2017); and reference 5089G-020, Photo #1, Photo #2, and Photo #3 (a limited edition with wood marquetry dial, from Patek's 175th Anniversary collection).
-You can see these two "Rare Handcraft" pieces together in this picture.
-This is a curious (and beautifully written) interview that I gave to the Michigan Tech University Marketing and Communications Department in Fall 2015.
+I started my private watch collection in 2005, and after a number of Rolex, Panerai, etc., I am now exclusively into Patek Philippe.
+I especially love their nearly-impossible-to-get special editions.
+Here are currently the top three pieces of my collection: Reference 5177G-010 (a 2018 limited edition in grey gold with enamel dial, representing the gorgeous neighborhood of Boccadasse in my hometown of Genova); Reference 5131P (an all-platinum Worldtimer with enamel dial depicting the North Pole, an application piece introduced in 2017); and Reference 5089G-020 (a 2014 limited edition in grey gold with wood marquetry dial, representing Lake Geneva in 1914).
+This is a curious (and beautifully written) interview that I released to the Michigan Tech News Office in 2015.